melikos1984/redux/docs/advanced/Middleware.md

 # Middleware

-If you've used server-side libraries like [Express](http://expressjs.com/) and [Koa](http://koajs.com/), you are familiar with a concept of *middleware*.
-In these frameworks, middleware is some code you can put between the framework receiving a request, and framework generating a response.
+如果你使用過一些伺服器端的 libraries，像是 [Express](http://expressjs.com/) 或是 [Koa](http://koajs.com/)，你應該對 *middleware* 的概念很熟悉。In these frameworks, middleware is some code you can put between the framework receiving a request, and framework generating a response.
 For example, Express or Koa middleware may add CORS headers, logging, compression, and more.
 The best feature of middleware is that it’s composable in a chain.
 You can use multiple independent third-party middleware in a single project.

 Redux middleware solves different problems than Express or Koa middleware, but in a conceptually similar way. **It provides a third-party extension point between dispatching an action, and the moment it reaches the store.** People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more.